 Here are my favorite turkey recipes to pair with this brine

-1. Make sure you use kosher salt and do not substitute any other type of salt.
+1. Make sure you use kosher salt.
 Table salt is denser than kosher salt and doesn’t measure the same way.

 Nutrition